chris-gaskell/leo-lurcher/book/_book/index.md

 #knitr::include_graphics("https://imgs.xkcd.com/comics/correlation.png")
 ```

 Testing out how to wrap text around an image.
 Testing out how to wrap text around an image.Testing out how to wrap text around an image.Testing out how to wrap text around an image.Testing out how to wrap text around an image.Testing out how to wrap text around an image.

-\newpage

-Testing out how to wrap text around an image.
-Testing out how to wrap text around an image.Testing out how to wrap text around an image.Testing out how to wrap text around an image.Testing out how to wrap text around an image.Testing out how to wrap text around an image.